-3.3.1 A Key Stakeholder Forum has been established to assist in the Plan preparation process.
-Members of the Key Stakeholder Forum will have an important role to play in the key stages of the preparation of the Plan, in particular in drawing up the evidence base, and in the consideration and assessment of the vision, objectives and options.
-It is envisaged at this stage that the Forum's role will be effected through formal meetings, consultation on specific matters and general discussion throughout the key stages of the process up until the Deposit stage.

-3.3.2 The purpose of the Forum is to act as a sounding board throughout the preparation process and will require regular involvement.

-3.3.3 The Key Stakeholder Forum will consist of representatives from a range of groups and organisations including key partnerships, together with selected representatives from groups and forums such as Community and Town Councils, partners including members of the Public Service Board, as well as Council Officers.
-Members of the Panel will consist of those with an interest directly affected by the LDP.
+- 3.3.1 The Key Stakeholder Forum was established to assist in the preparation of the Plan.
+Members of the Key Stakeholder Forum have an important role to play in the key stages of the preparation of the Plan, in particular in considering key evidence, and in the consideration and assessment of the vision, objectives and options.
+The Forum's role has to date been effected through formal meetings, consultation on specific matters and general discussion, however consideration will need to be given on the mechanisms used as a result of Covid-19 and the need to adhere to the latest Government advice and social distancing requirements.. - 3.3.2 The purpose of the Forum is to act as a sounding board throughout the preparation process and will require regular involvement. - 3.3.3 The Key Stakeholder Forum consists of representatives from a range of groups and organisations including key partnerships, together with selected representatives from groups and forums such as Community and Town Councils, partners including members of the Public Service Board, as well as Council Officers.
+Members of the Panel consist of those with an interest directly affected by the LDP.
 A list of invitees is contained in Appendix 7.
-These may be subject to amendment as the preparation of the Plan progresses, however, it is considered vital that the Forum remains a manageable size in order to enable constructive discussion and progress.

-3.3.4 Members of the Forum will be required to meet the following expectations, in addition to the expectations set out under the general stakeholders:
+These may be subject to amendment as the preparation of the Plan progresses, however, it is considered vital that the Forum remains a manageable size in order to enable constructive discussion and progress. - 3.3.4 Members of the Forum are required to meet the following expectations, in addition to the expectations set out under the general stakeholders:

-- Commit to the process attend meetings/seminars and contribute to the process. - Members will be representing the interests of the parent body, and it would be beneficial to the process if LDP information would be disseminated to colleagues in order to facilitate extended consultation on the Plan using existing structures.

-3.3.5 Specific thematic groups may emerge from, and or develop to supplement the Key Stakeholder Forum and the preparation of the LDP as appropriate.
+- Commit to the process attend meetings/seminars and contribute to the process. - Members will be representing the interests of the parent body, and it would be beneficial to the process if LDP information would be disseminated to colleagues in order to facilitate extended consultation on the Plan using existing structures. - 3.3.5 Specific thematic groups may emerge from, and or develop to supplement the Key Stakeholder Forum and the preparation of the LDP as appropriate.